-A complete description of the formal academic dishonesty appeal process may be found in the Rights and Responsibilities Handbook.
+A complete description of the formal academic dishonesty appeal process may be found in the Campus Code of Conduct.
 Types of academic dishonesty, from cheating to unauthorized duplication of computer software, are listed.
 The Code is available online here.

 Students are expected to maintain high ethical standards in their academic work.
 This means they shall neither give nor receive assistance during quizzes or examinations and shall present only their own work for graded assignments.
-To avoid plagiarism, students should prepare papers and other work according to the guidelines established by the English Department and included in the Rights and Responsibilities Handbook.
+To avoid plagiarism, students should prepare papers and other work according to the guidelines established by the English Department and included in the Campus Code of Conduct.